leanprover/lean4/doc/lean/tutorial.md

 Definitional equality
 ---------------------

-Recall that the command `eval t` computes a normal form for the term `t`.
+The command `eval t` computes a normal form for the term `t`.
-In Lean, we say two terms are _definitionally equal_ if the have the same normal proof.
+In Lean, we say two terms are _definitionally equal_ if the have the same normal form.
 For example, the terms `(λ x : Nat, x + 1) a` and `a + 1` are definitionally equal.
-The Lean type/proof checker uses the normalizer/evaluator when checking types/proofs.
+The Lean type/proof checker uses the normalizer when checking types/proofs.
 So, we can prove that two definitionally equal terms are equal using just `refl`.
 Here is a simple example.